Wilfried Moimbé

-Wilfried Moimbé-Tahrat (born 18 October 1988) is a French professional footballer who most recently played as a defender for Minnesota United in Major League Soccer.
+Wilfried Moimbé-Tahrat (born 18 October 1988) is a French professional footballer who plays as a defender for Championnat National 3 club Ouest Tourangeau.

 Career

 Moimbé played for the main squad of FC Girondins de Bordeaux on 19 December 2007 in a final group stage game of the 2007–08 UEFA Cup against Panionios F.C., coming on as a substitute in the 81st minute and scoring the winning goal on the 87th minute.

 On 9 June 2015, Moimbé joined FC Nantes on a three-year deal.

 On 31 January 2018, Moimbé signed for Oldham Athletic on a short-term deal until the end of the 2017–2018 season.

 In September 2018, Moimbé signed with AS Nancy in French Ligue 2 as a free agent.

 On 23 July 2019, Moimbé joined MLS side Minnesota United.
 He was released by Minnesota at the end of the season.

+Personal life

+Born in Metropolitan France, Moimbé is of Reunion and Malian descent.
+He is married to an Algerian native.